openMSX Setup Guide

 3.2.2 Legal Issues

-Using ROMs dumped from machines you own is generally considered a proper thing to do in the MSX community.
+Using ROMs dumped from machines you own is generally speaking not frowned upon in the MSX community.
 When the MSX machine was bought in a shop years ago, you or the person that originally bought it paid money for the MSX machine.
 A small part of that money paid for the software in the system ROMs.
 However, we are no legal experts, so it is up to you to check whether it is legal in your country to use dumped ROMs of machines you own.

 3.3 Downloading ROMs